blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 == Changelog ==

+= 4.0.0 =
+* Added support for changes introduced by version 0.12 of the Catenis API: new non-fungible assets feature, including the new API methods Issue Non-Fungible Asset, Reissue Non-Fungible Asset, Retrieve Non-Fungible Asset Issuance Progress, Retrieve Non-Fungible Token, Retrieve Non-Fungible Token Retrieval Progress, Transfer Non-Fungible Token, and Retrieve Non-Fungible Token Transfer Progress.
+* The issuance event entries returned by the *retrieveAssetIssuanceHistory* method for non-fungible assets are different from the ones returned for regular (fungible) assets as per the new behavior of version 0.12 of the Catenis API.
+The observed differences are: the `amount` key is replaced by a new `nfTokenIds` key, which lists the IDs of the non-fungible tokens that have been issued; and the `holdingDevice` key is replaced by a new `holdingDevices` key, which lists the Catenis virtual devices to which the issued non-fungible tokens have been assigned.

 = 3.0.0 =
 * Added support for changes introduced by version 0.11 of the Catenis API: new asset export feature, including the new API methods Export Asset, Migrate Asset, Asset Export Outcome, Asset Migration Outcome, List Exported Assets, and